20/08/2020 by Jakub 0 Comments

 After you already found the investment and particular flat that suits your needs, you need to contact/meet the developer to reserve it.
 At this point, the developer should also provide you with the Information Prospectus, in which they need to inform you about their company registry data and their experience (investments they already finished or are building).
 It should also include a description of the investment of your interest, the legal status of the land, the plans considering the plots surrounding it, etc. Besides that, Prospectus should contain a draft of the sales agreement and the rules around it, like the payments' schedule.
 It is recommended to consult this document with your mortgage broker or another specialist to make sure its content is meeting the standards of the market and will not jeopardize your mortgage application.

 After you checked the Information Prospectus and everything is ok, the next step will be signing the reservation agreement or pre-agreement regarding the purchase of the flat of your choice.
 Again, before signing this document you should consult it with your broker, as it will determine many aspects directly affecting your mortgage application.
-For example, it will specify when the developer requires the transfer of first payment, so your broker must check if the demanded deadline is realistic.
+For example, it will specify when the developer requires the transfer of the first payment, so your broker must check if the demanded deadline is realistic.
 Or it will explain the legal status of the garage and whether it can be accepted by the bank to be a part of your mortgage or you need to buy it separately.

 Please keep in mind that you can simply provide your trusted broker or lawyer with the developer's contact details, and all of the issues explained above, as well as other not mentioned that might occur, would be sorted without consuming your valuable time.

-In shortcut, the bank will not only analyze your financial situation but also value the property you are buying, as well as make sure you are buying it from a trustworthy developer.
-If everything is fine, price is accepted and bank issues positive decision regarding your mortgage, the last step is to sign the final sales agreement between you and the developer.
+In shortcut, the bank will not only analyze your financial situation but also evaluate the property you are buying, as well as make sure you are buying it from a trustworthy developer.
+If everything is fine, the price is accepted and the bank issues a positive decision regarding your mortgage, the last step is to sign the final sales agreement between you and the developer.
 Subsequently, the bank will start transferring tranches as per the payments' schedule and due to the progress of the building.
 With the last tranche, you should also receive the keys to the flat, and depending on the deal with the developer, start living in it or renovating it.

 The whole process will look different when it comes to the purchase of the second-hand flat.